Jack Ikegwuonu

-Jack Ikegwuonu (born January 7, 1986) is a former American football cornerback.
-He was drafted by the Philadelphia Eagles in the fourth round of the 2008 NFL Draft.
-He played college football at Wisconsin.
+Jack Ikegwuonu (born January 7, 1986) is an American former professional football player who was a cornerback for the Philadelphia Eagles of the National Football League (NFL).
+He was selected by the Eagles in the fourth round of the 2008 NFL draft.
+He played college football for the Wisconsin Badgers.

-Early years
+Early life

-Ikegwuonou was born in Jackson, Mississippi to medical professionals, Patty and Fidelis Ikegwuonu, and raised in Madison, Wisconsin.
+Ikegwuonou was born in Jackson, Mississippi, to medical professionals, Patty and Fidelis Ikegwuonu, and raised in Madison, Wisconsin.
 He attended and played football at James Madison Memorial High School.
 Ikegwuonu earned first-team all-state honors as a split end and defensive back, All-Midwest Region honors, and All-Area accolades.
 He was named the Big Eight Conference Wide Receiver of the Year, Big Eight Conference Defensive Back of the Year, and team MVP twice.
 In addition to football and basketball, Ikegwuonu played center field for his school's baseball team.

 College career

 2005 season

 Ikegwuonu garnered a Freshman All-American honorable mention by The Sporting News.
 He shared left cornerback duties starting at that position against Illinois, Penn State and Auburn adding another starting assignment at nickel back against Hawaii.
 Wearing jersey #27, Jack Ikegwuonu recorded 23 solo out of 26 tackles with two stops for a total of 6 yards in losses.
 He was responsible for deflecting 3 passes and intercepted 3 others for 63 yards in returns and one touchdowns.